ibexa/documentation-developer/docs/guide/clustering.md

 ## Migration

-If you are migrating an existing single server site to a cluster, and not setting up a cluster from scratch, you need to migrate your files.
+If you are migrating an existing single-server site to a cluster, and not setting up a cluster from scratch, you need to migrate your files.
 Once you have configured your binarydata and metadata handlers, you can run the `ezplatform:io:migrate-files` command.
 You can also use it when you are migrating from one data handler to another, e.g. from NFS to Amazon S3.

 This command shows which handlers are configured (example output):